M1-CHPS/glhpc/docs/lecture5.md

 - Temporal locality analysis:
     - **GOOD**: $A[i][k]$ reused in the inner loop, reuse distance $1$.
     - **MEDIUM** : For a given $(i,j)$, each $RES[i][j]$ revisited once per k.
 So reuse distance $K$ (one full row).
-        - To keep RES in cache between uses you would need cache $\ge K \times 4B$
+        - To keep RES in cache between uses you would need cache $\ge N \times 4B$
     - **BAD** : For a given $(k,j)$, $B[k][j]$ used once per i.
 So reuse distance $K \times N$ (entire B matrix).
         - To keep B in cache between uses you would need cache $\ge K \times N \times 4B$